Skip to Main Content

 • listen to most of the website using a screen reader (including the most recent versions of JAWS, NVDA and VoiceOver)

-We’ve also made the website text as simple as possible to understand.
+We've also tried to make the website text as simple as possible to understand.

-AbilityNet has advice on making your device easier to use if you have a disability.
+AbilityNet is an organisation that has advice on making your phone or computer easier to use if you have a disability.

-How accessible this website is
+How accessible is this website?

 What to do if you cannot access parts of this website